 5. Recognition

-IGCSE is widely recognized by universities and colleges around the world, making it an ideal choice for students who wish to study abroad.
+IGCSE: IGCSE is globally recognized and accepted by universities and colleges in over 140 countries, making it ideal for students aiming to pursue higher education abroad.

 6. Approach